JohnXLivingston/peertube-plugin-livechat/support/documentation/content/contributing/develop/_index.en.md

 that explains how to quickly build a dev env using Docker.

 A repo was made out of it, check out https://codeberg.org/mose/pt-plugin-dev

+Note: for an unknown reason, Prosody can't resolve containers DNS address when using the lua-unbound library.
+There is a dirty hack in the plugin: just create a `/data/plugins/data/peertube-plugin-livechat/no_lua_unbound` file in your docker-volumes, then restart containers.